Shahrin43/Pneumonia-Detection/README.md

 - Add DATASET LICENSE or link in your repo if required.
 - Keep the medical disclaimer visible in any UI/demo.

----

-If you need a notebook version or FastAPI/Gradio serving, add an issue—happy to help!